Jaymusta/Yapper/README.md

 ## Well, now you can with Yapper!

-### You will need to install python for this to work
+### You will need to install python for the .exe to work properly

 ### [Download Python here](https://www.python.org/downloads/)